pferland/PiWeM/README.md

 			PCF8591***
 			Photoresistor analog module
 			Thermistor analog module
+			INA219 or INA3221 (optional) if you are getting negitive current, then the wires are hooked up backwards.

 	* = As soon as I figure out the am2302 library it will be supported.
 	** = In theory it works, don't have the hardware yet though, so it is untested.
 	*** = 8bit 4 channel analog to digital converter.
 Used for the photo-resistor, analog thermisitor, and maybe some other things in the future